Morgan Earp: Early life

-Brothers' Service in Civil War and Later
+Brothers' service in the Civil War and later

 When elder brothers Newton, James, and Virgil went off to the American Civil War, they left their young teenage brothers Wyatt and Morgan to tend the family farm.
 James and Morgan grew up close, with a shared wish for adventure and a dislike of farming.
 Before adulthood, teen-aged Morgan followed James Earp to Montana for a couple of years.
 Later he was with Wyatt on the Western frontier.

 In spring 1868, his father Nicholas Porter Earp and his siblings Ginnie, Warren, and Adelia returned to the mid-west and Lamar, Missouri, where Nick became the local constable.
 By November 17, 1869, Nick resigned to become Justice of the Peace.
 Wyatt, who had followed them to Missouri, was appointed constable in place of his father.

 In early 1870, Wyatt married Urilla Sutherland, but she died later that year shortly before she was due to have a baby.
 Shortly afterward, Wyatt, James, Virgil, and Morgan got into what witnesses described as a "20-minute street fight" with Urilla's brothers and other relatives over the alleged bootlegging activities of both families.

 Sometime between 1871 and 1877, Morgan met Louisa Alice Houston, the daughter of H. Samuel Houston and Elizabeth Waughtal.
 Louisa (born January 24, 1855) was the second eldest of 12 children.

 In 1875, Morgan left Wichita, Kansas and became a deputy marshal under Charlie Bassett at Dodge City.

 Move to Butte, Montana

 In late 1877, Morgan and Louisa moved to Miles City, Montana, where they bought a home.
 Shortly after Wyatt and Virgil headed for Tombstone, Arizona, Morgan and Louisa sold their home in Montana and headed west.
 Morgan apparently didn't think the wild mining town of Tombstone was suitable for Louisa, who was a petite woman and suffered from rheumatoid arthritis.
 He took her instead to stay with his parents in Colton, California, in March 1880.
 Morgan set out to meet his older brothers in Tombstone on July 20, 1880.
 Louisa followed him in early December.

 In 1878, the July 25 Daily Pioneer reported that Morgan had joined prospectors pursuing gold in the Bear Paw mountains on the Blackfeet Indian Reservation in northern Montana Territory, "Mr. Morgan Earpt[sic] arrived last evening from the Tongue River, which he left about three weeks ago."
 General John Gibbon had brought troops to the Teton River to keep prospectors from being "slaughtered by Indians."
 Morgan remained in Montana for an unknown amount of time.

 On December 16, 1879, he was selected as a policeman in Butte, Montana.
 A story has circulated that Morgan and Billy Brooks competed for the job of a policeman.
 During a confrontation over the job, they got in a gunfight.
 Some accounts say Earp killed Brooks, and that Earp was wounded.
 But other accounts report that Brooks later died at the hands of a lynch mob, but no contemporary documentation of the shootout has been found.
 Morgan served for only three months, until March 10, 1880.